 Are LED and HID conversions legal?

-When you throw and LED or HID globe inside a normal reflector that light gets scattered everywhere as a pose to the one direction, blinding oncoming traffic and annoying the absolute daylights out of those driving around you.
+When you throw and LED or HID globe inside a normal reflector that light gets scattered everywhere as opposed to the one direction, blinding oncoming traffic and annoying the absolute daylights out of those driving around you.

 There are 32 ways to make your 4WD illegal, and running incorrectly done HID or LED’s is one of them.